LevanKerdikashvili/appiumProject/README.md

 `adb devices` // but if you use device-farm you don't need device UDID

-Copy this JSON capabilities into your Appium Inspector
+Copy this JSON capabilities into your Appium Inspector (for ANDROID)

 {
 "platformName": "Android",<br>